giampaolo/psutil/docs/index.rst

   .. versionadded:: 7.2.0

   .. warning::
-    This class is experimental, meaning its API may change in the future.
+    This class is experimental, meaning its API or internal algorithm may change in the future.

   Usage example::